hgrranzi/cloud-auto/README.md

 # Cloud Auto

 42 project <br>
-Automated deployment on AWS with Terraform and Docker Compose
+Automated deployment on AWS with Terraform, Ansible and Docker Compose

 ## Description